St. Paul preps for big test at Calvert

 The Senecas then then scored a TD, recovered an onside kick, scored again — then had the ball in the final minute down just 24-19.
 Calvert then drove the ball inside the St. Paul 30, and ran out of time at the 19.

 “You look back at last year’s game and it was a good example of not finishing things off,” Livengood said.
 “We’re up 24-7 in the third quarter, but they make a ballgame out of it.
 They had grabbed all the momentum based off of our fumble.
-We weren’t able to regain it and hanging on for our lives at the end.
+We weren’t able to regain it and were hanging on for our lives at the end.

 “That shows you how quickly a game can turn and how important it is not to turn the ball over — and shows how important it is to play great special teams,” he added.
 “Those are two things we didn’t necessarily do great last week.
 We turned the ball over three times and muffed an onside kick that we had prepared for.”